Scientific Accuracy Verified || v5.1.0

 Key Training Runs for the Half Marathon

 1. Threshold Runs (Weekly) 30–40 minutes at half marathon goal pace, or slightly faster.
-Raises your lactate threshold — the primary limiter at this distance.
-Example: 3×10 minutes at HM pace, 2-minute jog recovery.
+Raises your lactate threshold — the primary performance limiter at this distance.
+Practical example: 3 × 10 minutes at HM goal pace, 2-minute jog recovery between reps.

-2. Long Runs (Weekly) Build to 19–22 km (12–14 miles) at easy pace (60–75 seconds per km slower than goal pace).
-This develops aerobic base and fat oxidation capacity without excessive recovery demand.
+2. Long Runs (Weekly) Build to 19–22 km at easy pace (60–75 sec/km slower than goal pace).
+Develops aerobic base and fat oxidation capacity without the recovery cost of race-pace long runs.
+The long run is non-negotiable — it is the foundation of half marathon fitness.

-3. Race-Pace Miles (Bi-Weekly) 4–6 × 1 mile at exact goal half marathon pace.
-Builds the muscular and metabolic memory of holding your goal effort.
+3. Race-Pace Miles (Every 10–14 Days) 4–6 × 1 mile at exact goal half marathon pace, 90-second rest.
+Builds the muscular and metabolic memory of holding goal effort on fatigued legs.
+This is more specific than threshold work and more recoverable than VO2 Max intervals.

 *Source: Pfitzinger, P. & Douglas, S. (2016).
 Road Racing for Serious Runners.
 Human Kinetics.*

-Research on pacing in recreational half marathons (Renfree & Gibson, 2013, *International Journal of Sports Physiology and Performance*) consistently shows that even splits or slight negative splits produce the fastest times.
-Going out 5–10 seconds/km too fast in the first 5 km nearly always results in a degraded final 5 km, eroding the early "time bank."
+Research on recreational half marathon pacing (Renfree & Gibson, 2013, *International Journal of Sports Physiology and Performance*) consistently shows that even splits or a slight negative split produce the fastest times.
+Going out 5–10 seconds/km too fast in the first 5 km nearly always degrades the final 5 km, eroding the early time advantage.

-⚕️ Disclaimer: Running performance is affected by heat, humidity, and altitude.
+⚕️ Disclaimer: Running performance is significantly affected by heat, humidity, and altitude.
 In conditions above 20°C (68°F), expect to add 30–90 seconds per km to your target pace to manage core temperature safely.
+Do not attempt goal pace in adverse conditions without adjusting your target.

 Use Cases / Example Scenarios